What is a rail bus?

 between stations.
 On boarding a service, passengers should check

-and which route it is taking.
+route it is taking.

 Normal train fares and tickets are accepted on rail buses.

 No, bus tickets and passes are not accepted on rail buses.